SpaceX delays trial run to space station

 Russia charges NASA about $60 million per person for rides to the station.

-Also this week, United Launch Alliance, a partnership of Boeing and Lockheed Martin, has hired NASA's former shuttle launch director Michael Leinbach to oversee the company's transition from launching U.S. government satellites to launching people.
+Also this week, United Launch Alliance, a partnership of Boeing (BA.N) and Lockheed Martin (LMT.N), has hired NASA's former shuttle launch director Michael Leinbach to oversee the company's transition from launching U.S. government satellites to launching people.

 Of the four firms NASA currently is backing for space taxi development, all but SpaceX plan to use United Launch Alliance's Atlas 5 rockets to put their spaceships into orbit.